G: John Guthrie & Jane Reed

 c1726: BIRTH of JANE REED

 The year of birth is an estimate likely based upon her husband’s estimated DOB in the 1720s.
 Jane’s name appears to be a matter of some controversy.
 There are many online trees which list her as “Mary Jane” rather than simply “Jane”.
-American Guthrie author, LRG, is likely the source of this confusion.
+American Guthrie author, LRG, is the source of this confusion.
 Documents from the 1790s which name John Guthrie’s wife all refer to her as “Mary”.
 Rather than conclude that Jane had died and that John subsequently remarried, LRG decided to eliminate the issue by merging the two names into a single one of “Mary Jane”, which he admitted was done to satisfy conflicting reports.
 See LRG p715, ref 415.

 The author of ‘A Captive’s Tale’, the story of John & Jane’s daughter, Elizabeth Guthrie Brownlee Guthrie, indicates that unpublished Guthrie family papers list her name as “Jane Reed” and indicate that she was born in the city of Londonderry, Ireland.